-Groundwater levels in the on-site monitoring wells (MW-1, MW-2, and MW-3) showed a similar seasonal pattern in the first semi-annual period of 2010 as in the previous nine years (see Figure 3).
-Groundwater levels rose across the Site between the third quarter 2009 and first quarter 2010 measurements, reflecting winter-season recharge.
-Groundwater levels rose in off-site well MW-4 between the third quarter 2009 and first quarter 2010 measurements, similar to the pattern exhibited by the on-site wells.
+Groundwater levels in the on-site monitoring wells (MW-1, MW-2, and MW-3) showed a similar seasonal pattern in the second semi-annual period of 2010 as in the previous nine years (see Figure 3).
+Groundwater levels fell across the Site between the first and third quarter 2010 measurements, reflecting dissipation of winter-season discharge.
+Groundwater levels fell in off-site well MW-4 between the first and third quarter 2010 measurements, similar to the pattern exhibited by the on-site wells.